westim/adventofcodeInputFetch/README.md

 # Introduction

-This Python script fetches the given Advent of Code input.
+This Python script gets Advent of Code input and writes to a local file.

 # Setup